Siphelele Mthembu: Kaizer Chiefs

 Mthembu made his debut on 13 August 2014 after joining in July against Mpumalanga Black Aces winning 2–1.
 He scored his first Chiefs goal on 6 December 2014 in a 2–0 win over Orlando Pirates.
 Mthembu scored a usual hat-trick against EduSports on 21 February 2015, scoring all with his head at FNB Stadium.

 Cape Town City

 He joined Cape Town City in summer 2018 on a one-year contract with an option for a further year.

 AmaZulu

-After joining the club on a trial period in September 2020, he joined AmaZulu in October 2020.
+After joining the club on a trial in September 2020, he joined AmaZulu in October 2020.